Xingyu-Jiang/CMPSC_445_Project_2_Diet_Planner/README.md

 ## Discussion and Conclusions

-The project effectively combines natural language processing with nutritional data analysis, creating a user-friendly tool for diet management.
-However, there are still certain challenges that have not been addressed yet.
-Notably, the system’s performance heavily depends on the accuracy of the input data, and the program’s reliability across more diverse food items.
+The project successfully integrates natural language processing with nutritional data analysis to develop a user-friendly diet management tool.
+By utilizing techniques such as term frequency-inverse document frequency and lemmatization, the system has enhanced its ability to understand and accurately respond to user queries.
+However, challenges remain, particularly in terms of the dependency on the accuracy of input data and the system's consistency when dealing with a diverse range of food items.
+We see current version of the project as a base and more features and improvements can be made to have a robust application.

 ---